vjammi/datastructures/src/main/java/dev/vjammi/ds/v2/heap/readme.md

         /**
             Note on pq.iterator()
             Returns an iterator over the elements in this collection.
-There are no guarantees concerning the order in which the elements are returned (unless this collection is an instance of some class that provides a guarantee).
+There are no guarantees concerning the enrichedTransaction in which the elements are returned (unless this collection is an instance of some class that provides a guarantee).
         */